slackalaxy/sboutils/README.md

 EMAIL="slackalaxy at gmail dot com"
 ADDRESS="$EMAIL"

+# Where the SBo repo release number, SBo repo url, where the repo will be
+# synced by rsync, the whole path to the downloaded repo (this I will simplify),
-# Where the SBo repo is downloaded, where to build and where to output packages
+# where to build and where to output packages
-REPO="/var/lib/sbopkg/SBo/15.0"
+RELEASE="15.0"
+URL="rsync://slackbuilds.org/slackbuilds/$RELEASE"
+SYNC="/var/lib/sbotools"
+REPO="$SYNC/$RELEASE"
 BUILD="/tmp/SBo"
 PKGS="/tmp"